-Hire the top 3% of Ruby on Rails consulting specialists
+Hire the Top 3% of Freelance Ruby on Rails Consulting Specialists

 Toptal is a marketplace for top Ruby on Rails specialists and consultants.
 Top companies and startups choose Toptal’s Ruby on Rails web development services for their mission-critical software projects.